Burke Boxes include museum-quality objects and artifacts, as well as activities that can be tailored to many different ages and interests.

 Seattle, WA 98195

-*Due to proximity to the museum and an increasing number of rentals, we aren't able to offer shipping within King County.
+*Due to proximity to the museum and an increasing number of rentals, we aren't able to offer shipping within King County or outside the state of Washington.
 We're sorry for any inconvenience!

 Can I change or cancel my reservation?